 Outstanding Achievement Awards

 The Department recognizes a graduating senior from each specialty area with an award for outstanding achievement.
 The award is presented to students during the graduation ceremony for the Department.
 The award recipients are based on nominations from faculty in the specialty area for noted academic achievement in the specialty area.
-For further information about Departmental awards, scholarships, and fellowships (e.g., eligibility, award criteria), contact: Dr. Glen W. White, Chair of the Awards Committee.
+For further information about Departmental awards, scholarships, and fellowships (e.g., eligibility, award criteria), contact: Dr. Tom Zane, Chair of the Awards Committee.

 Outstanding Achievement Awards for ABS Seniors (Self-Nominate by March 28, PDF file)